geertjanw/ojet-training/README.md

 http://www.oracle.com/webfolder/technetwork/jet/jsdocs/oj.ojDataGrid.html

-In the above, look at the JS documentation, the description, variations, and tweak the code.
+In the above, look at the JS documentation, the description, variations, etc.

 3. Here is a simple ojDataGrid, copy it into the 'Dashboard.html' file: